88saiba/web-practices/README.md

 # web-practices
-* Web development learning and practice with freecodecamp<br>
+* Web development learning and practice with freeCodeCamp<br>
 * Learning Elixir Programming language with Joy of Elixir